 Based on tenure and purpose of the credit requirement, agricultural credit is classified under three categories –

-- Short-term Credit – Refers to the credit required by farmers to meet their short-term needs (purchasing fertilizers and HYV seeds, meeting expenses on social and religious ceremonies).
-The tenure of the loan usually does not exceed 15 months and are repaid after the harvest.
+» Short-term Credit – Refers to the credit required by farmers to meet their short-term needs (purchasing fertilizers and HYV seeds, meeting expenses on social and religious ceremonies).
+The tenure of the loan usually does not exceed 15 months and is repaid after the harvest.

 Agricultural Credit System -: Sources of Credit